zhongflyTeam/dav1d/README.md

 ### build for armeabi-v7a ABI

-prerequirement: ensure Android NDK r21(21.4.7075529 in my case) installed and ``armv7a-linux-androideabi19-clang`` is available in your shell
+prerequirement: ensure Android NDK r21 installed and ``armv7a-linux-androideabi19-clang`` is available in your shell

 ```
 mkdir armeabi-v7a